bmwcarit/joynr/wiki/java.md

 ### The shutdown method
 The ```shutdown``` method should be called on exit of the application.
-It should cleanly unregister any capabilities the application had registered earlier.
+It should cleanly unregister any providers the application had registered earlier.

 ```java
 @Override